gobytecoin/documentation/GBX/Common-Patterns.md

 #### - Use an RPC call for a transaction/transaction list directly
 - `/wallet/getaddresstxids` to retrieve **ALL** transactions by ID, including **Unconfirmed** transactions.
-- `/wallet/getaddressutxos` to retrieve transactions to an address.
 - `/wallet/gettransaction` to retrieve metadata about a transaction, including fees, block number and block production time.

 #### - Use an RPC call for the block